Resolving installation issues

 If a memory module was disabled by a systems-management interrupt (SMI), replace the memory module.

-If a memory module was disabled by the user or by POST, reseat the memory module; then, run the Setup utility and enable the memory module.
+If a memory module was disabled by the user or by POST, reseat the memory module; then, run the Setup Utility and enable the memory module.

 (Trained technician only) Install the failing memory module into a memory module connector for processor 2 (if installed) to verify that the problem is not the processor or the memory module connector.

-(Trained technician only) Replace the node.
+(Trained technician only) Replace the system board.

 A Lenovo optional device that was just installed does not work.